• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • That explains the existence of two different expressions for one thing: pig – pork, cow – beef, sheep – mutton.

-• Expressions for type of meat come from French, because it was language of upper – class.
+• Expressions for types of meat come from French, because it was the language of the upper-class.
 They could afford the meat.

 • Latin was the language of the church.